Champ de Mai: Assembly

 The assembly was planned to take place in May on the Champ de Mars, a stretch of open ground running from the military school at the École Militaire to the banks of the River Seine.
 The site had a long association with public assemblies; new laws had been promulgated there since the time of the early French monarchs and, in 1790 during the Fête de la Fédération, Louis XVI had sworn to upload the post-revolutionary constitution.
 The Champ de Mars also had a long association with Napoleon; a festival was held there in 1793 to celebrate the young Captain Bonaparte's victory at the Siege of Toulon and Napoleon had distributed imperial eagles, the standards of his regiments, to the troops there on the day after his coronation as emperor.
-Napoleon announce the assembly on 30 April and the members of the electoral college (representatives of the arondissements and departments) were called to meet at Paris.
+Napoleon announced the assembly on 30 April and the members of the electoral college (representatives of the arrondissements and departments) were called to meet at Paris.
 The ceremony was to have taken place in May, hence the name (Mai is French for May), but was delayed until 1 June.

 The republican faction had wanted Napoleon to appear at the event only as a general, not as an emperor.
 Napoleon considered this but decided it would not suit his authority and styled the event after his coronation.
 This alienated some of the faction, who saw him only as a means of ridding France of the Bourbons.
 A large semi-circular platform was erected in front of the military school, accessible by two bridges from the first floor of the building and approached by two flights of stairs.
 Atop this platform sat a gilded throne for the emperor from which he could look out upon a semi-circular amphitheatre that would provide seating for 9–10,000 civil and military officers, magistrates, elected members of the house of representatives and the deputies of the electoral college.
 Seats were provided next to the throne for Napoleon's brothers.
 An altar was erected in the centre of the Champ de Mars for the religious portion of the ceremony.